lsst-dm/dmtn-224/index.rst

 Token format
 ------------

-A token is of the form ``gt-<key>.<secret>``.
+A token has two components: the key and a secret.
+The key is visible to anyone who can list the keys in the Gafaelfawr Redis store or authenticate to the token API as the user.
+Security of the system does not rely on keeping the key confidential.
+Proof of possession comes from the secret portion of the token, which must match the secret value stored inside the token's associated data for the token to be valid.
+The secret is a 128-bit random value generated using :py:func:`os.urandom`.

+Tokens are formatted as ``gt-<key>.<secret>``.
 The ``gt-`` part is a fixed prefix to make it easy to identify tokens, should they leak somewhere where they were not expected.

-The ``<key>`` is the Redis key under which data about the token is stored.
+Token data is stored in Redis under a key derived from the key portion of the token.
-The ``<secret>`` is an opaque value used to prove that the holder of the token is allowed to use it.
+The secret is stored as part of the token data.
 Wherever the token is named, such as in UIs, only the ``<key>`` component is given, omitting the secret.
-When the token is presented for authentication, the secret provided is checked against the stored secret for that key.
-Checking the secret prevents someone who can list the keys in the Redis session store from using those keys as session handles.

 Redis
 -----